tgerighty/AGENTS.md/spiceflow.md

 use zod to create schemas and types that need to be used for tool inputs or spiceflow API routes.

-## calling the server from the client
+## calling the server from the clientE

 you can obtain a type safe client for the API using `createSpiceflowClient` from `spiceflow/client`